openshift/enhancements/enhancements/update/update-status-api.md

 The API-backed `oc adm upgrade status` will lose the ability to run against older clusters that do not have the API (or against non-TechPreview clusters while the feature is still in TechPreview).
 The feature was requested to be an API from the start, and the client-based prototype was meant to be a temporary solution.

+The real instances of the `UpdateStatus` API will likely be quite overwhelming for humans to read.
+Even in the happy path where there is no problematic condition that would produce a health insight and the `UpdateStatus` would contain only status insights, we would expect 30+ reported insights for ClusterOperator resources alone, and then the number grows with cluster size (one insight per `Node`).
+That is a lot of YAML for humans to read so to consume to value, users would depend on tooling provided in the OpenShift ecosystem.
+It is likely that some technical users will dislike this because they expect Kubernetes resources to be human-readable.
+It does not seem to be possible to reduce the API verbosity without losing valuable information, but it should be possible to provide a human-oriented counterpart (maybe `UpdateStatusSummary`) that would contain aggregated information only.
+Such counterpart could be a separate controller in the USC.

 ## Open Questions [optional]

 * When should the client-based prototype be deprecated and removed?